RobertxPearce/Projectile-Motion-Simulator/README.md

   - `plot_trajectory(v_x, v_y, g)`: Plots the trajectory of the projectile.
   - `main()`: The main function that integrates the input, processing, and output.
 * `test_projectileMotionSim.py`
+The test_project.py file contains automated tests for the key functions in project.py using pytest.
+These tests verify the correctness of the calculations against known examples from the OpenStax "University Physics Volume 1" textbook:
   - `test_initial_velocity()`: Tests the `initial_velocity` function.
   - `test_total_time()`: Tests the `total_time` function.
   - `test_max_height()`: Tests the `max_height` function.